 After you provide your contact info, you’ll have a few options to choose from.

-You can stick with the basic package at $3.95/month ($47.40 per year gets you the free domain), or you can choose to add on some extra security features.
+You can stick with the Basic package at $2.95/month, or you can choose to add on some extra security features.
 You don’t pay for them unless you choose them, and I encourage you to click the “More information” button to see if it’s something you feel you need or not.
 If you’re unsure, just remember these features are always something you can add on later.